 South Africa is a signatory of the Treaty on the Prohibition of Nuclear Weapons (TPNW) to the UN in New York.
-The country signed the treaty at a ceremony held on the margins of the 72nd Session of the United Nations General Assembly (UNGA).
-The historic treaty was adopted by a vote of 122 states in favour at the UN in 2017 and was opened for signatures the same year.
-It seeks to establish an international norm, de-legitimising and stigmatising the possession of nuclear weapons.
+The country signed the treaty at a ceremony held on the margins of the 72nd Session of the UN General Assembly (UNGA).